hamlibdk/HAMLIB-SDK/README.md

 - x: as used in this guide in most cases can be replaced with c:

 ### Kit Construction

+The kit is derived from techniques first documented by Greg KI7MT.

 Most configuration is now based on either marker files in **x:\JTSDK64-Tools\config** or specified package versions listed in **x:\JTSDK64-Tools\config\Versions.ini** .